Frequently Asked Questions about Residence Life at Holy Family University

 What is the Canvas Course RES LIFE 101?

 This “course” is a resource for residential students.
 Here you will be able to see programs, how to enter work orders, how to get in touch with offices, view copies of our contracts and other documents, and so forth.
 This is a great place to start if you have a question!

 Can I Receive Mail while Living on Campus?

 Students in all residence areas will receive their mailing address once they move on to campus.
 The mailboxes are specific to individual rooms and are shared by roommates.
-All students can send/receive mail using our mail room on the first floor of Holy Family Hall.
-Packages that are delivered that are too large for student mailboxes will be given to the mail room.
+All students may send and receive mail using the University's mailroom located on the first floor of Holy Family Hall.
+Packages that are delivered that are too large for student mailboxes will be delivered to the mailroom.

-The mail room will email all students when they receive these packages.
+The mailroom will email students directly regarding packages.
 Mailboxes are located in each building, including at the Garden Apartments.
-General addresses are:
+General addresses are as follows:

 9801 Frankford Avenue

 SLR Box #### or GAR Box ### or SJH Box ####